Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 A professional headshot of Vijay Raghavan

-To some extent, I see myself as being a beneficiary of good diversity and inclusion practices.
-Participating in the Inclusion Council is my way of trying to pay it forward and help implement good D&I practices by design, rather than by happenstance.
-And, to help position D&I not as a zero-sum game, but as an initiative that lifts everyone up, and makes the company more successful.
+To some extent, I see myself as being a beneficiary of good inclusion practices.
+Participating in the Inclusion Council is my way of trying to pay it forward and help implement good belonging practices by design, rather than by happenstance.
+And, to help position creating a sense of belonging not as a zero-sum game, but as an initiative that lifts everyone, and makes the company more successful.

 -Vijay Raghavan